SEND Information Report

 - Team-teach training is updated annually

-We as the Tor School have very strong relationships with outside agencies as well and host of specialist services within the school itself.
+We as the Tor School have very strong relationships with outside agencies as well and host of services available within the school itself.

-- Testing, and support for Specific Learning Difficulties such as Dyslexia and Dyscalculia
+- Staff that are able to support pupils with Specific Learning Difficulties such as Dyslexia and Dyscalculia

-- Staff have experience and training of working with pupils with general learning difficulties, Dyslexia, Autism, Sensory Impairments and behavioural difficulties
+- Staff have experience and training of working with pupils with general learning difficulties, Dyslexia, Autism and behavioural difficulties.

 External services that the school can use to support pupils and families: